Super-sub Coutinho caps Villa revival to frustrate Man Utd

 The 29-year-old provided the assist for Jacob Ramsey to give Villa hope with 13 minutes left.

-Coutinho suffered a disappointing time at Barcelona, but Gerrard was confident he could bring the forward back to his best after playing with him at Liverpool.
+Coutinho suffered a disappointing time at Barcelona, but Gerrard is confident he can bring the forward back to his best after playing with him at Liverpool.

-The early returns look promising, although United will be kicking themselves for letting the game get away.
+“It was a good start.
+We’ve brought a quality footballer to the club.
+We need to get him up to speed in terms of his match sharpness,” Gerrard said.

+“We certainly deserved to be trailing at the break.
+I had to tell a few home truths and the reaction was fantastic.

 United have now gone two league matches without victory after losing to Wolves in their previous top-flight game.